11 December 2020

 Create a bespoke family tree chart

 You may have your family history research stored in a family history programme or online tree and wish to print a large copy for display.
-There are several bespoke chart printing services on offer.
+There are several bespoke chart printing services on offer such as MyHistory and Genealogy Printers.
 Some will work from paper notes, others will accept a GEDCOM file.

 To celebrate a milestone anniversary in the family, you could splash out on a bespoke calligraphy family tree chart, such as those created by Janet Smith (creator of the Danny Dyer family tree on Who Do You Think You Are? a few years ago)